Circular route starting/ending at the Alvorninha Sports Pavilion (PR5 CLD – Rota de Alvorninha)

 A circular walk from Óbidos passing through Capela de Santo Antão

-Park in the free, Obidos parking lot behind Prohibition Bar and gather in the front of CGD bank.
-We begin our hike along the northern flank of the castle wall, cross the RR track and walk along a flat agricultural trail.
+Park in the free lot behind Prohibition Bar.
+We’ll gather at the bus stop across the street from the CGD bank and begin our hike along the northern flank of the Obidos castle wall, cross the RR track and walk a ways along a flat agricultural trail.
 We’ll skirt around Arelho, through Carregal and out to some orchards and fields near Trás do Outeiro.
-There’s a a final, short ascent to Capela de Santo Antão with stunning views.
+There’s a short ascent to Capela de Santo Antão with stunning views, after which we have one final descent and ascent back to the parking lot.

 Timing